marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Core-steps.md

 <button onclick="location.href='../GCP'" class="custom-btn btn-7">GCP</button>
 </div>

-## Optional: Existing Cluster
+## Step 5b: Existing Cluster

 If you already have an existing cluster that was not built with Daffy, you can still use daffy for Step 2 and/or Step 3.
 The only extra step you need to do is via the command line on your bastion.
 You will need to login to your cluster via the **oc login** command.
 You can get this command from your OpenShift console.
+You would then move on to the Cloud Pak steps and skip the OpenShift Install.

 <button onclick="location.href='../../Cloud-Paks'" class="custom-btn btn-7">Cloud Paks</button>